11 Warning Signs You Might Have Type 2 Diabetesby David Mendosa Patient Advocate

 When you get type 2 diabetes, much of the sugar that your body makes stays in your bloodstream.
 It doesn’t get in your cells where you need it.
 So your muscles and your internal organs don’t have enough energy.
 That can make you awfully hungry.

-Most people with diagnosed or undiagnosed diabetes weigh too much.
+Most people with diagnosed or undiagnosed type 2 diabetes weigh too much.
 But some people actually lose weight before someone diagnoses their diabetes.
 It’s not a healthy way to lose weight because it can damage your kidneys.
 It can happen even when you eat more than you normally do.
 When you aren’t able to metabolize sugar well, your body has to use alternative fuels stored in your muscles and fat.
-This symptom is usually a result of type 1 diabetes.

 When you are getting diabetes, you can feel more tired than usual.
 That’s because the cells of your body aren’t getting the sugar they need.
 The solution certainly isn’t to eat more sugar, which only makes it worse, because that sugar will also stay in the bloodstream.